 Take note that a cartridge is different from a disposable razor.

-A cartridge as the name implies use disposable refills where as a disposable razor is what it is – disposable.
+A cartridge, as the name implies, uses disposable refills whereas a disposable razor is what it is – disposable.

 You throw it way just after a few uses.